LArrowHead/Practicing-CSS-Styles-and-HTML/README.md

 #######To Do List:

 * Essay of map making for me and gameplay ideas.
-* Posting the above on some of forum.
+* Posting the above on some type of forum.
 * Creating a informational html 'letter'.
 * Organize, organize, organize.